Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 ##### 5" Toggl Arduino Time Tracking
 Of course, I need a screen to show how long I have been standing.
 ANd this one is much bigger than 2.8" as I usually use this as input too.
-It have b
+It have built-in speaker, larger to easier to click on item.

 ### Standing
-Put a smaller table of top and Have a decitated set of keyboard/mouse for 2 position(built-in key board for the mac) and external while seating
+Put a smaller table of top and that's.
+Basically the same as